 This would be Lemon's final game before Scavenger went out of business, taking three talented teams with them.
 Thankfully the creative folks made lemonade out of the situation and formed Reto-Moto which would eventually become io-Interactive of Hitman fame.
 Others were hired by Shiny Entertainment to have prominent roles in their Matrix game.

 Thankfully, the action is not entirely unsatisfying.
-The game itself may be a fairly basic third person shooter but the controls are tight and responsive.
+The game itself may be a fairly basic third-person shooter but the controls are tight and responsive.
 The enemies do vary quite a bit too, even if the environment may not make much of a difference.
 Grunts come in all shapes and size on land and sea.
-Some ride a motor bike or wear scuba gear, while others take control of missile launchers or gun turrets.
-No matter what their get up is, they all shoot like they're an enemy from a bullet hell shoot 'em up albeit a rather mild one.
+Some ride a motorbike or wear scuba gear, while others take control of missile launchers or gun turrets.
+No matter what they're getup is, they all shoot like they're an enemy from a bullet hell shoot 'em up albeit a rather mild one.
 It's actually quite satisfying dodging them only to land a well-placed missile that takes them all out.

 I had a lot of fun with AMOK.
 It's by no means a classic, even on the Saturn where this genre has little competition.
 Yet had it stuck to the system it was originally intended for, we might've seen an alternate history where the 32X had a little more prominence than it did.
 It's definitely worth a play.

 One thing I must mention if you play this version.
 It might look a little weird when you launch it.
 To fix it, change the graphics option from the main menu to 640x480x32768 - the highest resolution.
 It will now play almost as intended.
 Unfortunately, there's no way to automate it so you have to do it every time.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
 Manual included.
 Change the resolution from the Options menu to get the best performance.
 Tested on Windows 10.